Evidence Hub Noise monitoring at Pearson

 In addition to WebTrak and ANOMS, GTAA publishes interactive dashboards that claim to show how aircraft noise compares to “community” or “ambient” noise.

 On these dashboards, the bars for “community” noise are often shown as equal to or higher than the bars for “aircraft” noise.
-On paper, this is then presented to communities, the media and policy-makers as proof that airplanes are not the main problem — that the real noise in neighbourhoods comes from the community itself.
+These comparisons rely entirely on the integrity of the NMT monitoring network.

 Examples: WebTrak views – Marvin Heights Public School monitor

-- No public notices from GTAA or NAV CANADA about the outage or misbehaviour.
+• No public notices from GTAA or NAV CANADA about the malfunction or data-quality issue.

 Supporting documents for this section